telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview.md

 The Native Blazor Report Viewer is a native Blazor component that can be used in Blazor applications.

+> The Native Blazor Report Viewer is a native Blazor component built with [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components and a license for this suite is required to use the report viewer.

 ![The preview of the demo report Dashboard in the Native Blazor Report Viewer in Firefox browser](../images/NativeBlazorReportViewer/NativeBlazorReportViewer.png)

 |Button or Input(from left to right)|Action